iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 Let's take a look into three parts of this service to make this more clear.

-This service comprises three parts:
+This service comprises two parts:

 * [PlaceBetOnLedger](#placebetonledger)
 * [CallView](#callview)